Smaehtin/Conquer-Playground/README.md

 # Files
 Inside the `bin/Debug` or `bin/Release` folder, the following files will need to be copied to your Conquer Online installation directory:

-`ConquerPlayground.dll` - the C# DLL that contains all the "game logic" (not much so far).
+`ConquerPlayground.dll` - the DLL that contains all the "game logic" (not much so far).
 `Launcher.exe` - responsible for launching Conquer.exe and injecting the DLL.
 `MinHook.x86.dll` - the native MinHook library.
 `MinHookManaged.dll` - the thick .NET binding for the MinHook library.